LoopKit/loopdocs/docs/gh-actions/build-dev-browser.md

 ## Automatic Update & Build

-The automatic update and build features are available for both the released (`main`) and development (`dev`) branch.
-For any other branch name, there is not automatic update available but the automatic build will run monthly.
+The automatic update and build features are available for both the released (`main`) and development (`dev`) branch, but only for your default branch.
+For any other branch name set as your default branch, there is no automatic update available but the automatic build will run monthly.

 Be sure to read this page: [Automatic Update & Build](automatic.md){: target="_blank" }.